klaytn/klaytn-docs/docs/learn/accounts.md

 * The number of signed public keys should be less than the number of weightedPublicKeys.

 :::note

-NOTE: The following multiSig validation logic has changed with the `IstanbulEVM` protocol upgrade, or the "hard fork".
+The following multiSig validation logic has been added with the [IstanbulEVM](docs/misc/klaytn-history.md#istanbul-evm) hardfork.
 * The invalid signature should not be included in the transaction.
 * The number of signed public keys should be less than the number of weightedPublicKeys.
-If you want the previous document, please refer to [previous document](./transaction-fees-previous.md).

-`IstanbulEVM` protocol upgrade block number is as follows.
-* Baobab Testnet: `#75373312`
-* Cypress Mainnet: `#86816005`

 :::

 #### Attributes <a id="attributes"></a>